MCP Email Verification for AI Agents

 How does pricing work for agent calls?

 For agents or teams that prefer paying by card up front, prepaid credit packs are available: Starter $5 for 1,000 credits ($5.00/1k), Builder $19 for 5,000 ($3.80/1k), Growth $79 for 25,000 ($3.16/1k).
 Volume pricing is available on request.
-Three things are always free regardless of plan: re-verifying the same address within 72 hours (from_cache, 0 credits), rejecting malformed emails before SMTP (0 credits), and retrying with the same idempotency key (never billed twice).
+Two result types can cost 0 credits on eligible calls: a cache hit for the same normalized address and strictness within 72 hours when force_refresh is false, and malformed-email rejection before SMTP.
+For API-key calls, matching idempotency replays are limited to the record TTL; keyless x402 does not use that wrapper.

 There is no free tier.
 The $0.01 x402 call is the trial, on purpose, since free tiers tend to attract list-cleaning abuse rather than genuine agent use.